mihasya/alsocloud/part1.md

 <!SLIDE quotation>

-"The traffic shift was executed incorrectly and rather than routing the traffic to the other router on the primary network, the traffic was routed onto the lower capacity redundant EBS network. [...] **Unlike a normal network interruption, this change disconnected both the primary and secondary network simultaneously**, leaving the affected nodes completely isolated from one another."
+"**The traffic shift was executed incorrectly and rather than routing the traffic to the other router on the primary network, the traffic was routed onto the lower capacity redundant EBS network.** [...]
+Unlike a normal network interruption, this change disconnected both the primary and secondary network simultaneously, leaving the affected nodes completely isolated from one another."
 <p class="credit">"Summary of the Amazon EC2 and Amazon RDS Service Disruption in the US East Region"
     <a href="http://aws.amazon.com/message/65648/">http://aws.amazon.com/message/65648/</a></p>